Waking up at 3am: what your body is telling you and what helps

 Between 3 and 5am is Lung time.
 The lungs in TCM are associated with unexpressed grief and sadness.

 Perimenopause has the tendency to bring our buried, unexpressed emotions to the surface.
-As women spend decades suppressing their needs and feelings, caring for everybody else, perimenopause is usually the first time women are confronted with the emotional material, no longer able to continue as they were.
+As women often spend decades suppressing their needs and feelings, caring for everybody else, perimenopause is usually the first time women are confronted with the emotional material, no longer able to continue as they were.

 If you wake up in these early hours, this is worth sitting with and exploring.

 Every woman struggling with sleep and waking up at 3am is doing it for reasons that are unique to her.
 One woman’s primary driver is blood sugar.
 Another’s is cortisol and coffee at the wrong time.
-This is why a one-size-fits-all approach to sleep – take magnesium, try melatonin, cut caffeine – often produces only partial results.
+This is why a one-size-fits-all approach to sleep – take magnesium, try melatonin, avoid caffeine – often produces only partial results.
 Finding what is actually driving your specific picture is what changes things properly.

 That said, here is what I find most consistently helpful: